demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

+Initially, I was hesitated to enlarge the database, therefore I was based on my understanding of CNN to perceive how a computer sees things.
+I tried the BRG image,  RGB+Gray images, grayscale-only image along with the normalization, but these cannot bring up the accuracy much.
+Later I tried the dropout with a grayscale image, finally, the validation accuracy is higher than 93%, but marginally meet the requirement. therefore the last step for me is to increase the database.

 * What were some problems with the initial architecture?

+overfitting and unable to meet the 93% requirement

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

+This concept i get it clearly, my report is all about how to overcome the overfittng.

 * Which parameters were tuned?
 How were they adjusted and why?

+I use dropout probability =0.5

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+Because CNN is good for searching features, and it doesn't matter where the location of the features in an image.
+In LeNet there are 90 or 120 interlayer parameters, too many parameters to induce the overfitting, so the concept of dropout layer is like adopting the L1 (Lasso) and L2 (Ridge) in Regression to me.

 If a well known architecture was chosen:
 * What architecture was chosen?
+I primarily only use LeNet and added two dropout layer in the full-connection layer

 * Why did you believe it would be relevant to the traffic sign application?

+Because the traffic signs have very similar shape, triangular or circular.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.